chennachaos/cmake-novice/_episodes/02-HelloWorld using CMake.md

 **3.)
 Installation step:** This step copies the successfully generated executables to the path specified.
 This step is not necessary for this example.
-But it is very useful in organising the source code into multiple folder when dealing with the large projects.
+But it is very useful for organising the source code into multiple folders when dealing with the large projects.
 ~~~
 make install
 ~~~